MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-cpp.md

 Now create an implementation for a consent delegate, by extending the SDK's `mip::ConsentDelegate` class, and overriding/implementing the `mip::AuthDelegate::GetUserConsent()` pure virtual function.
 The consent delegate is instantiated and used later, by the File profile and File engine objects.

-1. Using the same Visual Studio "Add class" feature we used previously, add another class to your project.
+1. Using the same Visual Studio "Add Class" feature we used previously, add another class to your project.
 This time, enter "consent_delegate" in the **Class Name** field.

 2. Now update each file to implement your new consent delegate class: